Haverford Township School Board candidates endorsed by HT Democratic Party

 Kristin Larsen, Latanya King, Kim McKay, Danielle Vitale

 Kristin Larsen was elected to the School District of Haverford Township (SDHT) Board of School Directors in 2017.
 In her four years on the Board, Larsen has emphasized transparency between SDHT’s operations and the public, as well as support for the district’s BASIS program (Belonging and Sociocultural Identities in Schools).
-She serves as the School Board Representative to the Parent/Guardian Equity Team, which works to foster an equitable, inclusive and anti-racist climate in our schools.
+She serves on the Steering Committee for the Delco Healthy Kids, Healthy Schools Initiative, which is working to create a long-term, sustainable and strategic plan to improve the mental health, behavioral health and substance use treatment for school aged children throughout Delaware County.
+Larsen also served as the School Board Representative to the Parent/Guardian Equity Team, which works to foster an equitable, inclusive and anti-racist climate in our schools.
 Along with fellow Board members and District administrators, Larsen was thrust into pandemic management last spring, working through the many COVID-19-related decisions that federal and state government left in the hands of local leaders.
 Faced with a no-perfect-solutions situation, Larsen has endeavored to work with her Board colleagues to make policy based on the best information and limited local resources available.
+She remains committed to safe and responsible approaches to full-time, in-person learning.

 Larsen’s work on the Board is informed by her 16 years of professional education training and experience as a school leader, certified teacher, and education researcher.
-She holds an M.Ed. in Multicultural/Multilingual Education from George Mason University and is in the final stages of her Doctor of Education (Ed.D.) dissertation in Reading/Writing/Literacy at the University of Pennsylvania’s Graduate School of Education.
-Larsen is a Multilingual Manager for the School District of Philadelphia, where she advises and supports assistant superintendents, school administrators, and teachers with programming, compliance, curriculum and instruction for English learner students.
+She holds an M.Ed. in Multicultural/Multilingual Education from George Mason University and is in the final stages of her Doctor of Education (Ed.D.) dissertation in Reading/Writing/Literacy at the University of Pennsylvania Graduate School of Education.
+Larsen is the English Language Development (ELD) K-5 Curriculum Specialist for the School District of Philadelphia, where she aligns content and language standards to support English learner students, designs professional development for administrators and instructional staff, and manages ELD curriculum and instruction initiatives.
 She lives in Havertown’s Ward 3 with her husband, Jon, and is the proud parent of two future Chestnutwold students.

 Latanya S.H.
 King